 The believer doesn’t need to take revenge for in the day of God’s vengeance, the wicked will receive the punishment for their deeds.
 By their lives of rebellion, they have put themselves out of God’s will which makes His presence a consuming fire to them (2 Thessalonians 1:6–10; Revelation 6:15–17).

-Loving our enemies is more effective in bringing peace for it can neutralize evil (Prov.
-15:1) and win a soul for the Lord.
+Loving our enemies is more effective in bringing peace for it can neutralize evil (Proverbs 15:1) and win a soul for the Lord.
 For God has not given to sinners the vengeance they have deserved, but rather has shown them love.
-And it is the kindness, patience, and long-suffering of God that lead men to forsake their sins (Rom.
-2:4).
+And it is the kindness, patience, and long-suffering of God that lead men to forsake their sins (Romans 2:4).

 In His service,